 Do you know of any outdoor cats in Loveland that need spay/neuter?
 Any cat that spends some time outdoors and could father or deliver kittens in the 80537 or 80538 zip codes is eligible for FREE spay/neuter!
 Fort Collins Cat Rescue & Spay/Neuter Clinic has received funding from PetSmart Charities to perform this service for a limited number of Loveland kitties.
 The cats will receive vaccinations free of charge at the time of surgery, too!

-If you are able to bring your outdoor cat(s) to Fort Collins Cat Rescue & Spay/Neuter Clinic yourself, you can schedule an appointment online or by calling (970) 484-1861.
+If you are able to bring your outdoor cat(s) to Fort Collins Cat Rescue & Spay/Neuter Clinic yourself, you can schedule an appointment by calling (970) 484-1861.
 If there are more cats than you can handle alone, or they are feral and you need assistance trapping, please complete this online request form or call (970) 658-5181.

 For more information about the project or clinic, click here.